- Campus Life

 A Generic Supercritical CO2 Process for the Creation of Nano-Scale Wires And 3-D Meso-Scale Porous Structures for a Large Class of Inorganic Materials And Alloys

 This process utilizes the capillary forces, which are generally intrinsic to such small systems, to direct the assembly process.
-In our experiments, we aimed to avoid agglomeration of particles in order to enable the tendency to self-assemble by managing the location and time of evaporation.
+In our experiment, we aimed to avoid agglomeration of particles in order to enable the tendency to self-assemble by managing the location and time of evaporation.
 We have developed a process that forces the evaporation from individual water-droplets to occur closer to the substrate where the particles are to be collected, thereby minimizing agglomeration.
 Also, we have discovered that the capillary and fluid shear forces available at the substrate surface facilitate self-assembly of these nanoparticles to create nano-wires and nano/meso-scale, porous 3-D structures.
 Our research is focused on developing a robust, generic process platform that balances the rate of evaporation from individual droplets with the coalescence rates of the droplets at the substrate to generate nano-scale structures for a broad class of inorganic materials.